 Jane Goodall’s vision is our mission.

 Jane understood, before many others, that everything is connected.
-For over 40 years our research in Gombe has grown true understanding of chimpanzees and other wildlife, and for over 25 we’ve been putting communities at the center of our conservation efforts to establish effective and long lasting solutions.
+For 60 years Jane and JGI’s research in Gombe has grown true understanding of chimpanzees and other wildlife, and for over 25 we’ve been putting communities at the center of our conservation efforts to establish effective and long lasting solutions.
 This strategy gives us the precision and adaptive momentum to pursue new heights of greater understanding and protection of apes and their habitats.
 It also builds the architecture to expand our influence in growing an informed and compassionate global society who will help create a better world for people, other animals and our shared environment.

 To do this, we have two major goals: